samskivert/website/blog/_posts/2013-11-07-thinking-aloud-rsp.md

 Systems may also serve as a static organizational mechanism (i.e. namespaces for pure functions), but I suspect that a separate module mechanism will be needed to enable one to provide a library of nothing but pure functions and/or a combination of largely system-agnostic functions along with a collection of reusable systems.
-I'd rather not use a degenerate system for that purpose in the name of conceptual simplicity.
+I'd rather not use a degenerate system for that purpose in pursuit of the false idol of minimalism.

-A system is a set of external state dependencies, external value dependencies, internal state declared and owned by the system, and behaviors.
+A system is a set of external state dependencies, external value dependencies, internal state (declared and owned by the system), and behaviors.
 It also provides a lexical scope for private pure functions, for convenience.
-It is dynamically instantiated by a behavior in some other system, and the top-level of a program is defined as a system.
-A system may subsequently be destroyed by its enclosing system or itself.
+The top-level of a program is a system, and that system may statically nest other systems within it.
+A system may also dynamically instantiate other systems (which can contain static and dynamic nested systems themselves).
+It's systems all the way down.

-Here's an example of a system that shows all of these elements (along with a bunch of other as yet unexplained stuff, TODO: find a better non-contrived introductory example):
+Here's an example of a system which has external state and value dependencies, internal public and private state, and behaviors to connect it all together (TODO: find a simpler introductory example):

 {% highlight scala %}
 system MouseClickDetector (